Get a Free Phone With EBT: What You Need to Know

 They either want affordable phone service because they already receive SNAP benefits, or they want a provider that includes a phone with that service.

+In practice, the federal benefit is the service discount.
 The phone offer, if there is one, usually comes from the participating company rather than from a federal promise of a specific device.

-Then, you compare providers in your area to see whether any of them include a phone or let you order free government phone online through their current enrollment offers.
+First, you check whether you qualify for Lifeline.
+Then, you compare government phone companies in your area to see whether any of them include a phone or let you order free government phone online through their current enrollment offers.

 Not every provider serves every state, and not every provider offers the same device terms.